sshivendra14/eb04-ITCODER-Fibbonacci/storyboard/README.md

 c.)
 100<br>
 d.) <b>144</b><br>
 <br>
 Q3.
-Which of the following option is wrong? a.)
+Which of the following option is wrong?<br>
+a.)
 Fibonacci number can be calculated by using Dynamic programming <br>
 b.)
 Fibonacci number can be calculated by using Recursion method <br>
 c.)
 Fibonacci number can be calculated by using Iteration method<br>
 d.) <b>No method is defined to calculate Fibonacci number</b><br>
 <br>
 Q4.
-Which of the following recurrence relations can be used to find the nth fibonacci number? a.)
+Which of the following recurrence relations can be used to find the nth fibonacci number?<br>
+a.)
 F(n) = F(n) + F(n – 1)  <br>
 b.)
 F(n) = F(n) + F(n + 1)  <br>
 c.) <b>F(n) = F(n – 1) + F(n – 2)</b><br>
 d.)
 F(n) = F(n – 1) <br>
 <br>
 Q5.
-Which of the following recurrence relations can be used to find the nth fibonacci number? a.)
+Which of the following recurrence relations can be used to find the nth fibonacci number?<br>
+a.)
 8  <br>
 b.) <b>14</b>  <br>
 c.)
 21<br>